+Athletes experience extreme situations in their sports careers that they have to evaluate in fractions of a second in order to be able to make decisive decisions in competitions.
 The Handelsblatt once asked: Are athletes the better managers?
-The article by Michael Scheppe and Yasmin Osman sheds light on this question by presenting the career paths taken by former athletes and current managers Katja Kraus, Michael Ilgner, Thomas Lurz, Max Günthör and Oskar Deecke.
+The insightful article by Michael Scheppe and Yasmin Osman sheds light on this question by presenting the career paths taken by former elite athletes and current managers Katja Kraus, Oskar Deecke, Max Günthör, Michael Ilgner and Thomas Lurz.
 We now want to go beyond that and ask the question: Are athletes the better entrepreneurs?
 In this context, we want to present the work and findings of Lukas Meissner and Finn von Appen.
 In their research, they have worked out what can be learned from sports entrepreneurs in terms of risk-handling.
 In the course of this, they interviewed active sports entrepreneurs who can draw on a successful career as a top athlete and are active entrepreneurs in different sectors.

 In their study (Learning from Sports Entrepreneurs – Development of a conceptual framework for entrepreneurial risk-handling) Lukas and Finn give a strong indication of how much all entrepreneurs can learn from sports entrepreneurs and their risk handling strategies.
 We provide an insight into the results of their work in this and a following blog post in the coming weeks.
 In detail Lukas and Finn will present their findings and the conceptual framework for entrepreneurial risk-handling at our Entrepreneurship for Athletes Seminar.